MattOpen/moTimeline/README.md

 # moTimeline
-moTimeline is a responsive two column timeline layout library - MIT licensed
+moTimeline is a responsive two column timeline layout library, written in JavaScript and jQuery - MIT licensed.
+It depends on materializecss and bootstraps grid systems.

+#bootstrap #materializecss #jQuery #JavaScript

 ## Features
 * one or two column layout